Pandori Dham: History and tradition

-The Mandir is situated in the village of Talabpura, according to the village history it was founded by a Muslim Jatt Saint named Talab Shah Bains, one of the temples has a Muslim design and it is said that it was built by the emperor Shah Jahan, Pindori Dham is also known as Pindori Mahantan.
 The Vaishnav establishment at Pandori Dham was founded by local Ramanandi saint Shri Bhagwanji who was a Dogra Khajuria Brahmin born at Kahnuwan town in Gurdaspur.
-As per local tradition, Shri Bhagwanji during his early years had met Ramanandi saint Shri Krishnadas Payahari of Galta dham in Rajasthan who had brought him into order of Ramanandi Vaishnavism.
+As per local tradition, Shri Bhagwanji during his early years had met Ramanandi saint Krishnadas Payahari of Galta Dham in Rajasthan who had brought him into order of Ramanandi Vaishnavism.
+Payahari had been a disciple of Nabhadas.
 The shrine is also said to have won the allegiance of Hindu princely states of hills of Jammu & Himachal.
 The Rajput rulers of princely states especially Nurpur, Jammu, Mankot, Guler, Basohli, Chamba, Bandralta, Jasrota, Jaswan were particularly devoted to the Pandori dham.
 The second Mahant of Pandori dham, Shri Narainji is said to have survived the ordeal inflicted to him by Muslim Emperor Jahangir who had poisoned him to test his miraculous powers.
 Shri Narainji survived which left Jahangir feel ashamed and ultimately led him to accept the supremacy of the shrine.
 The shrine of Pandori also received royal patronage during the reign of Maharaja Ranjit Singh who often journeyed the shrine for happiness.